-At 3 lbs 4 oz (for the pair), these are the second lightest splitboard bindings in our review.
-For those weight weenies out there, a pair of light weight bindings are certainly appreciated when ascending.
+At 3 pounds 4 ounces (for the pair), these are one of the lightest splitboard bindings in our review.
+For those weight weenies out there, a pair of lightweight bindings are certainly appreciated when ascending.

 While the slider pin used by this contender is not particularly sexy anymore, it is still completely functional.
 Compared to the Voile Light Rail, which is the only other splitboard binding in our review still using a slider pin, the Blaze pin is easier to use.
 The 'L' shape of the Blaze slider pin secures behind a toe strap quickly and easily, while the wider opening of the baseplate holding the bushings means that it is again easier to secure or remove the pin from ride mode.

 Snowboarding down the mountain with these pair of bindings feels great.
-The attachment to the board is secure and the highback and straps offer comfort.
-A few of our larger riders felt the highback was too soft for them; if this is the case, bigger riders might want to consider the Blaze's beefier sibling, the Burner.
+The attachment to the board is secure, and the highback and straps offer comfort.
+A few of our larger riders felt the highback was too soft for them.

 Straps, Lean, and Risers

-These bindings uses the standard Voile risers.
+These bindings use the standard Voile risers.
 These metal risers can be heard clinking on the base of the Blaze with each step, but do work well and serve their purpose.

-The Spark Blaze wins our Best Buy award based on its performance and relative affordability.
+The Spark Blaze wins our Best Buy based on its performance and relative affordability.
 For the price, you get very nice Burton manufactured ratchets, the second lightest binding in our review, and a reliable (if slightly dated) slider pin system.
 Once you have transitioned and are shredding downhill, there is very little performance difference between these and the Editors' Choice winning Arcs.
-If you can afford it, jumping up to the Spark Arcs; their Snap Ramp and improved forward lean adjusters are tempting and almost all the difference is in the transitions.
-If you're just starting out, it is likely you will be too busy catching your breath and enjoying the view to worry about a minute or so of extra fiddling between climb and ride modes.
+If you can afford it, jump up to the Spark Arcs; their Snap Ramp and improved forward lean adjusters are tempting, and almost all the difference is in the transitions.
+If you're just starting, it is likely you will be too busy catching your breath and enjoying the view to worry about a minute or so of extra fiddling between climb and ride modes.